matsumon/DatabaseProject/Backend/init.md

 This component is to provide a API interface for the following
 - Create User
 - Update User
-- Remove User
+- Read User data
+- Delete user

-- Authenticate a User
+- Authenticate a User (create a user token)
 - Validate a User Token

+- Renew User Token (create a new token for a session, requested by a user)
+- Revoke User Token ("sign out" - destroy a token on command)

 # Installation